 \subsection{Reinforcement Learning for MLLMs}

-Reinforcement learning (RL) has been proven effective in enhancing model capabilities \cite{wang2024comprehensive,milani2024explainable}.
-For example, reinforcement learning from human feedback (RLHF) \cite{bai2022training} and direct preference optimization (DPO) \cite{rafailov2023direct} align model outputs with human preferences, significantly improving complex reasoning ability and output quality.

-Building on these advances, Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} was developed as a novel RL algorithm that updates policies based on relative rewards computed from groups of samples.
-For instance, DeepSeek-R1 \cite{guo2025deepseek} uses simple but effective reward functions based on output accuracy and response format, enabling stable training and fostering emergent reasoning skills such as reflection and ``a-ha" moments.
+Reinforcement learning (RL) effectively enhances model capabilities \cite{wang2024comprehensive,milani2024explainable,tan2025beyond}.
+For example, RL from human feedback (RLHF) \cite{bai2022training} and direct preference optimization (DPO) \cite{rafailov2023direct} aligned model outputs with human preferences, improving complex reasoning and output quality.
+Building on these advances, Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} was proposed as a novel RL algorithm that updated policies using relative rewards computed from groups of samples.
+DeepSeek-R1 \cite{guo2025deepseek} employed simple yet effective rewards based on output accuracy and response format, which enabled stable training and emergent reasoning such as reflection and ``a-ha” moments.

-Inspired by DeepSeek-R1's success, recent work has extended GRPO-based RL to MLLMs \cite{tan2025reason,zhang2025r1,peng2025lmm,shen2025vlm}.
-These efforts can be categorized into two groups.
-The first adapts R1's approach to MLLMs; for example, Vision-R1 \cite{huang2025vision} constructs supervised data with reflection for cold-start training, then applies GRPO with accuracy- and format-based rewards.
-Similarly, MM-EUREKA \cite{meng2025mm} improves reward design and loss functions, successfully reproducing the visual ``aha moment" where the model revisits images and remarks ``upon closer inspection."
-While impactful, these works mainly target mathematical reasoning tasks.
-The second category applies GRPO to a wider range of tasks, including visual perception \cite{yu2025perception}, segmentation \cite{liu2025seg}, and grounding \cite{zhang2025improving}, demonstrating GRPO's robustness and generalizability across diverse domains.
+Inspired by DeepSeek-R1’s success, recent work extended GRPO-based RL to MLLMs \citep{tan2025reason,zhang2025r1,peng2025lmm,shen2025vlm} in two main directions.
+The first adapts R1’s method to MLLMs—for instance, Vision-R1 \citep{huang2025vision} uses SFT data with reflection for cold-start training and applies GRPO with accuracy- and format-based rewards.
+Similarly, MM-EUREKA \citep{meng2025mm} refines reward design and loss functions, successfully reproducing the visual “aha moment,” where the model revisits images “upon closer inspection.”
+These works primarily focus on mathematical reasoning tasks.
+The second direction applies GRPO to broader tasks such as visual perception \citep{yu2025perception}, segmentation \citep{liu2025seg}, and grounding \citep{zhang2025improving}, demonstrating its robustness and generalizability across domains.

-However, to our knowledge, no prior work has applied GRPO to chart-to-code generation.
-The core difficulty lies in designing an effective reward function that encourages generated code to faithfully reproduce the given chart, both semantically and visually.
-To this end, we design a novel chart similarity reward that measures the alignment between generated and reference charts, leading to significant improvements in chart reproduction quality.
+However, to our knowledge, GRPO has not been applied to chart-to-code generation, mainly due to the challenge of designing reward functions that encourage generated code to faithfully reproduce charts both semantically and visually.
+We address this by proposing a novel chart similarity reward, significantly improving chart reproduction quality.